Skip to content

 AI Assistants

 You must configure at least one AI assistant.
-All three can be configured and mixed within workflows.
+All four can be configured and mixed within workflows.

 Recommended for Claude Pro/Max subscribers.